 Henan Museum is famous for its rich collections of prehistoric relics, bronze vessels from Shang and Zhou period, ceramics and jade wares from several periods.
 More than 5000 pieces of its collections are rated first class or second class national relics.
 Among them, 9 national treasures stand out as star exhibits.
-Relicase was honored to convey perfect protection for those relics with our museum display cases.
+Relicase was honored to convey perfect protection for those relics with our custom museum display cases

 Star exhibit No.1

 Square ewer with design of lotus and crane